Not everyone would look in their fridge, see a languishing bag of spinach and some leftover bits of goat cheese, and immediately think, "Hmmm, pesto?"

 2 cloves garlic, peeled with root end trimmed off

-10-12 ounces of spinach, washed and spun dry
+10 to 12 ounces spinach, washed and spun dry

 Add the cheeses, garlic, olive oil, and lemon juice to the bowl of a food processor and mix until combined.
 Add the spinach and run the food processor until the mixture has formed a thick paste.
 If the spinach won't fit all at once, add it in batches.
 Taste for seasonings, adding salt, pepper, and lemon juice as needed.